In the Kitch

 • AP flour - To thicken the gravy.

-• milk - Or water if preferred.
+• milk - You can use water if preferred.

 • white chocolate - It is best to use a white chocolate bar instead of chocolate chips because it is higher quality and will result in a smoother gravy.
 Make sure to break it into small pieces so that it melts easier.